AdobeXD/plugin-samples/Guides/how-to-create-path-objects-guide/README.md

 # How to Create Path Objects
-This sample demonstrates how to create path objects in XD by showing how to draw wedge shapes.
+This sample demonstrates how to create path objects in XD.
+The path objects are used to construct a pie chart.

 <!-- Image or GIF if necessary -->
 <!-- ![PLUGINNAME]() -->